emipa606/XNDCarpenterTables/README.md

 ![Image](https://i.imgur.com/AhrUZHS.gif)

-I highly recommend using https://steamcommunity.com/sharedfiles/filedetails/?id=1446523594]**Dubs Mint Menus** with this mod since the carpenter's table will naturally have a lot of bills (especially with loads of furniture mods) and Mint Menus makes that a lot more manageable, and you can also search for furniture by their categories as shown in the thumbnail.
+I highly recommend using https://steamcommunity.com/sharedfiles/filedetails/?id=1446523594]**Dubs Mint Menus** with this mod since the carpenter&apos;s table will naturally have a lot of bills (especially with loads of furniture mods) and Mint Menus makes that a lot more manageable, and you can also search for furniture by their categories as shown in the thumbnail.
 If not using Dubs Mint Menus, the bill list is still ordered alphabetically in a bid to make everything easier to find.

-Of course, just like when traditionally building furniture, producing furniture at a carpenter's table uses the 'work to build' stats of furniture and its materials.
+Of course, just like when traditionally building furniture, producing furniture at a carpenter&apos;s table uses the &apos;work to build&apos; stats of furniture and its materials.
 It is also still possible for colonists to fail construction projects at carpenter tables.

 Powered by the Harmony Patch Library.